wmelon84/book-notes/the-pragmatic-programmer.md

 #### The Real Goal
  - The goal is to deliver working software that gives the users some new capability at a moment’s notice.
 > Tip 88 Deliver When Users Need It
- - For continuos delivery you need a solid infrastructure
+ - For continuous delivery you need a solid infrastructure
 ### Topic 51 Pragmatic Starter Kit
-These are the three legs that support every project: Version Control, Regression Testing and Full Automation
+These are the three legs that support every project: Version Control, Regression Testing and Full Automation.
 #### Drive with Version Control
  - Keep everything needed to build your project under version control.
  - Deployment configuration is under version control as well.